mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 The BeagleBone Black needs to have network set up so it can connect directly to your workstation
-(where you have the Mender server running) and vice versa.
+(where you have the Mender server running).
 If you have one BeagleBone Black, you could connect your workstation and the device using a direct
 Ethernet cable and use static IP addresses at both ends.